 Hi!
 I’m Tsh Oxenreider.
 I write books and other sundry, and am slowly eking out my first novel.
 I also podcast, lead a pilgrimage, and teach English to high schoolers, though my favorite titles are wife and mom.
-I’m a nomadic homebody besotted with wanderlust and a 4w5 INTJ Hufflepuff Anglican with more questions than answers, and if you get the gist of what I’m saying with any of those things, you’re my people.
+I’m a nomadic homebody besotted with wanderlust and a 4w5 INTJ Ravenpuff Christian with more questions than answers, and if you get the gist of what I’m saying with any of those things, you’re my people.

 Part intrepid pilgrim and scrutinizer of cultural oddities, part whimsical homebody and charming troglodyte, my name really and truly is spelled correctly.
 You pronounce it as though there’s an i, like Tish, unless you’re a coffee shop barista, in which you pronounce it Lucy because you give them a fake name to avoid the hassle.

 What’s Books & Crannies?

-Here’s where I share with you thoughts I don’t share elsewhere, mostly about what we can learn from the delightful intersection of stories and travel.
-I love exploring the world, but like you, I don’t get to as often as I’d like.
-While my backpack waits in the closet until our next adventure, stories keep me occupied — books, movies, essays, TV series, podcasts, and beyond.
-They’re the next best accessible thing for learning more about the world, and I love uncovering what’s good and sharing it with you.
+I love exploring the world, but like you, I don’t get to as often as I’d prefer.
+While the backpacks wait in our closet until our next adventure, stories keep me occupied — books, movies, essays, TV series, podcasts, and beyond.

-If this sounds good to you, sign up to get occasional updates:
+If this sounds good to you, I’d love you to join us:

 I’d love you to consider taking it a step further and become a paying subscriber.

 Why?
 Well, mostly because it’s lovely to pay writers and artists for their work.
 As a culture we’re so used to finding most anything we want on the internet for free, we forget that it’s real human beings who work hard to create the stuff we love.
 It’s good to pay for the good stuff out there, because it helps to continue that good stuff.